Inspection and Safety on Wire Ropes

 Assess the condition of the rope at the section showing the most wear.
 Discard a wire rope if you find any of the following conditions:

-• Kinking, crushing, cutting or unstranding, bird caging or other physical damaged that has distorted the shape of the wire rope.
+- Kinking, crushing, cutting or unstranding, bird caging or other physical damage that has distorted the shape of the wire rope.

-• Heat damage (check for burn marks, discoloration of the metal).
+- Heat damage (check for burn marks and discoloration of the metal).

 We provide a wide range of lifting solutions, including gantry cranes, jib cranes, overhead cranes, permanent magnets, and more.
 Feel free to get in touch with us at Cranetec for further information.